SendiAp/Remaining/README.md

-## I fear for the calendar, its days are numbered.
+## Why don’t seagulls fly over the bay?
+Because then they’d be bay-gulls!